beehive-lab/TornadoVM/README.md

 # 3. Usage Instructions

-TornadoVM can currently accelerate machine learning and deep learning applications, computer vision, physics simulations, financial applications, computational photography, and signal processing.
+TornadoVM is currently being used to accelerate machine learning and deep learning applications, computer vision, physics simulations, financial applications, computational photography, and signal processing.

 We have a use-case, [kfusion-tornadovm](https://github.com/beehive-lab/kfusion-tornadovm), for accelerating a computer-vision application implemented in Java using the Tornado-API to run on GPUs.